ksoze84/sokore/README.md

 }
 ```

 ### kore object configuration

-You may configure the kore object by setting the optional property _koreConfig in your kore class.
+You may configure your kore object by setting the optional property _koreConfig in your kore class.
 It has two boolean options:
 * merge : The state is overwritten by default with setState.
 Change this to true to merge.
 * destroyOnUnmount : Tries to delete the instance in each unmount of each component.
 Is successfully deleted if there are no active listeners (other components using it).